ZeldOcarina/nu-dentistry/tooth-extraction.md

       a tooth from your mouth.
 Extractions may be needed for many reasons.
 Your tooth is damaged beyond repair.
 The tooth is unable to emerge from your gums.
-Or the tooth may be impacted, and its emerging will disrupt your teeth's alignment, requiring costly and time-consuming dental work to **straighten your teeth**.
+Or the tooth may be impacted, and its emerging will disrupt your teeth's alignment, requiring costly and time-consuming dental work to <a href='/houston-tx/cosmetic-dentistry/invisalign/' target='_blank' class='paragraph-link'>straighten your teeth</a>.
   - heading: WHEN SHOULD A TOOTH BE REMOVED?
     content: A tooth should be removed only when it poses a threat to the health of the rest of your mouth.
 Nu Dentistry is dedicated to saving and restoring as